wasp-lang/wasp/web/docs/language/features.md

 }
 ```

-If the status code is `4xx`, the client will receive a response object with the corresponding `.message` and `.data` fields.
+If the status code is `4xx`, the client will receive a response object with the corresponding `.message` and `.data` fields and rethrow the error (with these fields included).
 To prevent information leakage, the server won't forward these fields for any other HTTP status codes.

 #### Using Entities in Queries